squaredup/samples/dashboards/Teams-presence-Dashboard/readme.md

-# Introduction
+# Teams Presence Dashboard
-This dashboard is a proof of concept on how to create an overview over the office/home office location of your team, as well as give an overview on the teams status(available, offline, busy, presenting and so on).
+This dashboard is a proof of concept on how to create an overview over the office/home office location of your team, as well as give an overview on the teams status (available, offline, busy, presenting and so on).

-The dashboard reads from a json file for each person.
+The dashboard reads from a JSON file for each person.

 # Configure client
-to configure the client you need to change the following variables
+To configure the client you need to change the following variables:

 | variable | Description |
 | ----------- | ----------- |